 The entire line up will be included in the batting order.

 Stolen bases: A player may steal a base only if the ball gets past the Pitcher or the Catcher (catcher must take one step to retrieve the ball), or if an offensive player misses the ball trying to throw-out a runner (overthrows).
 Base runners may only advance one base per over-thrown base.
 Runners may advance at their own risk as soon as the ball crosses the plate.
 However, if in the umpire's opinion the catcher does not need to step to get the ball, the runner must return.
 The runner will not be called out for running but they will have to return to the previous base.
 If the player leaves before the ball crosses home plate he must return to the previous base unless the ball is hit into the field of play.

+Fielding facemasks are required for defensive players at all the infield and pitcher positions.

 Major League Softball (10-12 Years Old) Rules